Flexinovela 2025: What to do if your health prevents you from working

 Is it possible to offer another job?

-Therefore, the employee should discuss the possible transfer with the employer in good time – ideally immediately after receiving a medical report that he or she is no longer fit to perform the original job.
+Therefore, the employee should discuss with the employer about a possible transfer to another job in due time – ideally immediately after receiving a medical report on the loss of capacity to perform the original work activity.

 Termination of employment and form of agreement